Wednesday, January 26, 2011

 23.Men In Black: Director: Barry Sonnenfeld Writer: Lowell Cunningham Cast: Tommy Lee Jones, Will Smith, Linda Florentino, Vincent D'Onofrio, Rip Torn, Tony Shalhoub,

-A different kind of comic book and funny how unknown it was until it became one of the biggest films of 97.
+The issue: A different kind of comic book and funny how unknown it was until it became one of the biggest films of 97.
 This film plays like a classic comic book with the idea of a professional hero bringing in a young ward and training him to be the next hero in a long line.
 I really dig the chemistry between Jones and Smith because Jones plays it like the classic square jaw hero and Smith plays it more like a modern day plays by his own rules hero.
 This makes for such a good pairing because of how the two must deal with not only each other but also the villain in the film.

 This is the second point of why this film plays like a comic book because the villain follows the classic example of a man who is turned into something not so human by one thing or another and throughout the film begins to show signs of the monster he is becoming.
 D'Onofrio should have gotten some sort of an award for this wonderful and wacky performance that he lays out.